longmpham/algorithms_for_practice/README.md

 # algorithms_practice
-A repo for practicing algorithms
+A repo for practicing algorithms.
+Hopefully I can land a job...